Louise Linden: Madame Rentz's Female Minstrels

 Linden continued to perform independently from Bent, who had resumed his position in Gilmore's Band.
 In 1879–1880, she toured with Madame Rentz's Female Minstrels, beginning in upstate New York, then on to Pennsylvania, Ohio, West Virginia, Indiana, and back to New York.
 This venture marked a considerable departure from the settings in which Linden had formerly been presented.

 Michael B. Leavitt (1843–1935), an American theater entrepreneur, manager, and producer, named the company after a European tent show called Rentz's Circus.
 In the early 1870s, "Leavitt conceived the idea of merging the lady minstrel show, vaudeville, and musicalized travesty into one production which he called burlesque."
 Leavitt's hybrid burlesque form retained the three-part structure of the minstrel show, though with an expanded and more varied olio (second part).
 Linden performed a virtuosic solo in the variety segment, encored by renditions of popular songs and ballads, and otherwise played in a seven-piece orchestra that accompanied the onstage performers.
 The afterpiece, a burlesque entitled "The Teutonic Tug Tub Pinafore," satirized Gilbert and Sullivan's operetta H.M.S.
 Pinafore, which enjoyed immense popularity in America that year.

 Leavitt actually managed two burlesque companies with similar names.
-The Rentz-Santley Novelty Company, named after early burlesque star Mabel Santley, clearly embodied burlesque's pronounced emphasis on the female form over minstrelsy's racial or ethnic humor.
-Madame Rentz's Female Minstrels, however, retained the interlocutor and end men of the traditional minstrel show joined by an ensemble of "blondes", but without the overt displays of sexuality, which occasionally caused misplaced expectations among its patrons.
-An engagement in Ithaca, New York, by Madame Rentz's Female Minstrels deteriorated into a full-blown riot after Cornell students disrupted the show because they became bored with its tameness.
+The Rentz-Santley Novelty Company, named after early burlesque star Mabel Santley, emphasized the female form over minstrelsy's racial or ethnic humor.
+Madame Rentz's Female Minstrels, however, retained the interlocutor and end men of the traditional minstrel show joined by an ensemble of "blondes," but without overt displays of sexuality.
+An engagement in Ithaca, New York, by Madame Rentz's Female Minstrels deteriorated into a riot after Cornell students disrupted the show because they became bored with its tameness.